 What else do I need to know?

-The survey is funded by the Commonwealth of Australia, Department of Health and Ageing.
+The survey is funded by the Commonwealth of Australia, Department of Health.

 What resources can I use to be better prepared to talk to my teen/student?